-Roundtable Album Review: Kanye West's "Ye"
+Roundtable Album Review: Kanye West's "ye"

 Randy: I think there are a bunch of people who spoke that game and didn’t follow through, but I know people that refused to listen and remained steadfast in it.
 I think any artist has the right to say whatever he or she wants.
 I prefer honesty and authenticity over appeasement.
 I do think that if you’re going to go public with the comments you have to be aware of the repercussions and consequences especially nowadays where everyone feels like a moral thermometer for everything.

-Monique, you’ve been pretty outspoken, but you’ve been a lifelong Kanye fan.
-What has changed for you?
+Monique, you’ve been pretty outspoke here.
+As a lifelong Kanye fan, what has changed for you?

 Monique: We’ve seen an artist lose himself over the course of a decade.
 Much of that, I feel, has to do with his mother’s death.
 I don’t think he ever recovered.
 He claims its bipolar disorder, and from some of his raps in Ye, it sounds right; his penchant for grandiosity does seem like he suffers from bouts of mania and depression.
 It could be that he’s still suffering from grief.
 I think it’s clear he’s someone who’s wrestling with some emotional hardship and personal demons, such as his dependency on a rich and famous lifestyle the old Kanye would have thumbed his nose at.